 - To serve as a local host for hospitalero training in the Colorado Front Range region.

-Contact chapter coordinators Kris Ashton, Chris Petty and Gene McCullough at ColoradoFrontRange@americanpilgrims.org for more information.
+Contact chapter coordinators Christine Petty, Kris Keith, Brittany Harrison, and Jim and Mary Jo Paladino at ColoradoFrontRange@americanpilgrims.org for more information.

 We invite you to sign up for the chapter's email list!
 And you might also think about joining the national American Pilgrims on the Camino.
 The local chapters exist because the national organization supports them.
 Why should you consider doing that?
 Check out this video!

-- Our chapter now has its very own sello!
-If you've already requested and received your credential, we can make an arrangement for you to receive your first stamp (sello) before you leave home.
+- Our chapter has its very own sello.
+If you've already requested and received your credential, we can arrange for you to receive your first stamp (sello) before you leave home.
 Just email us.
 We will try to have the sello at all chapter events as well.
 (This sello doesn't actually do anything for you other than indicate that you're on your way!)

 - Don't have your credential yet?
 You can request a credential from American Pilgrims on the Camino!
 Credentials are free, but donations are always cheerfully accepted.

 - Looking for a day hike in the Front Range area?
-We'd suggest checking out the website Day Hikes near Denver!
-If you live between Larkspur and Longmont there will be something to your liking close by.
+We'd suggest checking out these:

 - Several times a year American Pilgrims provides the required training to serve as an hospitalero in albergues on the Camino.
-In recent years one of these has been held at a facility in the Black Forest just north of Colorado Springs.
-If you live Colorado and that's something you've been thinking about, these sessions will be a golden opportunity to obtain the training without incurring an expensive airline ticket!
-Announcements of all trainings are made to (paying) members of the national American Pilgrims on the Camino.
-Why not join and be alerted immediately when Colorado sessions are announced!
-See the Hospitaleros page for requirements and further information!
+Announcements of all training sessions are made to (paying) members of American Pilgrims on the Camino (the national organization).
+Why not join and be alerted by email when Colorado sessions are announced!
+See the Hospitalero Training page for requirements and further information!